Constructions of torsion-free countable, amenable, weakly mixing groups: Preliminaries

-\item One direction follows immediately from the point 1.
-Suppose now that $G$ is non-trivial, has no free subgroups on two generators, does not have non-trivial finite or abelian quotients, and is not WM.
-Then there is a non-trivial finite dimensional unitary representation $\pi:G \to U(n)$.
-Note that $\pi(G)$ is virtually solvable by the Tits alternative \cite{Ti72}.
-If $\pi(G)$ has a proper subgroup of finite index then, pulling back, $G$ also has a proper subgroup of finite index and therefore $G$ has a non-trivial finite quotient.
-If $\pi(G)$ does not have a proper subgroup of finite index then $\pi(G)$ is solvable, and hence has a non-trivial abelian quotient, which implies that $G$ has a non-trivial abelian quotient, a contradiction.
+By hypothesis, there exists a non-trivial unitary representation $\pi : G \to \operatorname{U}(n)$ for some $n \ge 1$.
+Observe that $\pi(G)$ is non-trivial and has no non-cyclic free subgroups.
+By the Tits alternative \cite{Ti72}, $\pi(G)$ is virtually solvable.
+We distinguish now two cases: if $\pi(G)$ has a proper subgroup of finite index, so has $G$ (by pulling back), and $G$ has a non-trivial finite quotient; otherwise $\pi(G)$ is solvable and non-trivial, hence $\pi(G)$ has a non-trivial abelian quotient, and so has $G$. \end{proof}